splunk/public-o11y-docs/apm/intro-to-apm.rst

     - AlwaysOn Profiling
     - :ref:`profiling-scenario-landingpage`

-  * - Use detectors to alert with custom alert, request, and duration (RED) metrics to monitor error rate and latency across all of your services.
+  * - Use detectors to alert with custom error and duration metrics to monitor error rate and latency across all of your services.
     - Detectors and alerts
     - :ref:`Detectors and alerts<apm-alerts>`

-  * - Index additional span tags to break down and analyze application performance along any dimension, so that you can customize views like Tag Spotlight to your particular needs.
+  * - Index span tags to break down and analyze application performance along any dimension, so that you can customize views like Tag Spotlight to your particular needs.
     - Span tags
     - :ref:`apm-add-context-trace-span`